-ISAE-ENSMA devotes half of its surface area (17,000 m²) and half of its net budget (8 M€ in 2019) to research laboratories.
-It hosts about 250 researchers, teacher-researchers and support staff from the school, the CNRS and the University of Poitiers.
-More than 18 M€ of research agreements have been signed in five years.
-The school has heavy research equipment, some of which is unique in Europe, installed on the PROMETEE platform.
+ISAE-ENSMA devotes half of its surface area (17,000 m²) and half of its net budget (8,2 M€ in 2022) to research laboratories in order to have numerous experimental benches, develop a digital policy tailored to the needs of researchers and accommodate 253 staff from the school, CNRS and the University of Poitiers.
+The school’s PROMETEE platform is equipped with heavy-duty research equipment, some of which is unique in Europe.
+Construction of the second phase of the “PROMETEE2” platform, financed by the Nouvelle-Aquitaine region, will see new facilities installed by 2024 for studies related to the hydrogen industry and aerospace propulsion.
 This platform, shared with the CNRS and the University of Poitiers, is at the heart of the Poitiers-Futuroscope Aeronautics and Transport Campus.

 Innovation and transfer